-· A full body harness can be cleaned with water and a mild soap solution.
+- A full body harness can be cleaned with water and a mild soap solution.
 However, if a harness is excessively dirty, or there is a build-up of material like paint, etc., then this may hamper the harness from functioning properly.
 In severe cases the webbing may be degraded to a point where it weakens.
-In such a case remove the harness from service.

-- Never use bleach or bleach solutions to clean the harness as this may damage the webbing.
+In such a case remove the harness from service. - Never use bleach or bleach solutions to clean the harness as this may damage the webbing.
 Always dry the harness by hanging to air dry.
 Do not force dry with heat.
 The hardware should be wiped off with a clean dry cloth.
 Contact KStrong for any further query. - Additional maintenance and servicing procedures must be completed by an authorized service center only. - Store full body harnesses in a cool dry clean environment away from direct sunlight.
 Avoid areas where there may be the presence of chemical vapors.
 It is extremely important to thoroughly inspect the FBH after extended storage.

-ANNEX A- NORMATIVE
+ANNEX A - NORMATIVE

-Note: This information from the ANSI Z359.11 standard is required to be included in the instruction manual for the end user.
+Note: The following information from the ANSI/ASSP Z359.11 standard is required to be included in the instruction manual for the end user.
+The manufacturer of this equipment may impose more stringent restrictions on the use of the products they manufacture; see the manufacturer's instructions.